MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **CritiqueSummary** - Summary of what all critiques user saw with their counts.

+- **ExitEventCode** – Code to identify under which scenario user exit out of rehearse session, whether it was error scenario or successful exit.

 - **PauseRehearsingCount** – Count of how many times user clicked on pause rehearsal.

 - **RehearsalInitTime** - Time taken by rehearsal to initialize.